SolidRusT/srt-inference-solution/docs/API_REFERENCE.md

 ## Versioning

 The API follows semantic versioning (MAJOR.MINOR.PATCH).
-The current version can be found in the response from the root endpoint.
+The current version can be found in the response from the root endpoint or the `/health` endpoint.

 ## Development and Testing